Roadmap to this page

 Martin Shaw, author of "What is genocide?" explaining why Israel's "war" in Gaza is a genocide.

-Other prominent Israelis - while not using the word “genocide” - have said nearly as much.
+Other prominent Israelis - while not using the word “genocide” -

 Israeli opposition leader Yair Golan has accused the government of killing “children as a hobby.”

-2. “This is Genocide”:
+2. “This is Genocide”: Israeli Leaders, Media, and Society

-Israeli Leaders, Media, and Society Say It Openly and Proudly
+Say It Openly and Proudly

 Introduction